alengwenus/ha-sma-ev-charger/README.md

 ### Configuration

+**Attention**: To be able to use all entities, an installer or administrator account (as defined in the SMA EV Charger web UI) must be used!

 1. [Click Here](https://my.home-assistant.io/redirect/config_flow_start/?domain=smaev) to directly add a `SMA EV Charger` integration **or**<br/>
    a.
 In Home Assistant, go to Settings -> [Integrations](https://my.home-assistant.io/redirect/integrations/)<br/>
    b.
 Click `+ Add Integrations` and select `SMA EV Charger`<br/>